 Creative, effective online and in-person lessons with a friendly, experienced American teacher of English:

-I have 20 years’ experience teaching general English and helping people break down their barriers in the language.
-I'm comfortable teaching levels low (A1) to high (C2+) and everything in between.
+I have 20+ years’ experience teaching general English and helping people break down their barriers.
+I'm comfortable teaching levels low (A1) to high (C2+) and everything in between, in person or online.
 My school specializes in individual and small group lessons for professionals, language enthusiasts, adults and teens.

-I try to be creative and to design lessons that help students speak, pronounce and write better English.
-That’s in addition to whatever you want to accomplish: pass an exam, increase your vocabulary, improve your command of phrasal verbs, or speak appropriate English in a business setting.
+I strive to be creative and to design lessons that will help you speak, pronounce and write better English.
+That’s in addition to whatever you want to accomplish: pass an exam, increase your vocabulary, improve your command of phrasal verbs, revise and better understand grammar, or speak appropriate English in a business setting.
 I love talking to students and hearing about their lives.
 But I also take the education part of my work very seriously.
 As such, I write my own teaching materials.
 This guarantees I am addressing students’ problems—and students are having some fun.

-I also draw on a wide range of engaging, up-to-date materials, including from the Economist and New York Times.
-I have experience teaching Individual lessons, in-company, large and small groups in academic settings.
+I also draw on a wide range of engaging, up-to-date materials, including from the Economist, the New York Times, and well-known literature.
+I have experience teaching Individual lessons, in-company, and large and small groups in academic settings.
 I hold a degree in English Literature.
-I have an office on Włodarzewska Street in Warsaw where I can do lessons in person.
-But most students find working from home more convenient, so we do most lessons online now.

 1. preparing students to PASS exams: Matura, FC, CAE, CPE, IELTS, TOEFL, PET